15 Vegetables That You Can Grow Indoors In Winter

 Lettuce

-Lettuce, or Lactuca sativa, grows almost anywhere and in an array of flavors and colors.
-Due to its adaptability, lettuce can be a great addition to both your salad and indoor decorating.
+Lettuce, or Lactuca sativa, grows almost anywhere and in various flavors and colors.
+Due to its adaptability, lettuce can be a great addition to your salad and indoor decorating.

 Click here to find this on Amazon.